 Are Onions Toxic To Parrots?

-As mentioned, onions consist of sulfur compounds that turn into poisonous disulfides when they’re chewed and swallowed.
+Onion contains sulfur compounds that turn into toxic disulfides when chewed and swallowed.
 Disulfides can irritate the lining of the mouth, esophagus, and crop.

-These compounds also react poorly with the digestive system, causing vomiting, diarrhea, and appetite loss.
-This in itself can cause problems, as parrots that don’t eat enough are at risk of nutritional deficiencies.
+These compounds also react poorly with the digestive system, leading to vomiting, diarrhea, and appetite loss.

-As described by Colorado State University, the disulfides found in onions cause oxidative injury to the hemoglobin that carries oxygen around the body and harms red blood cells’ membranes.
-This causes hemolytic anemia.
+As described by Colorado State University, the disulfides found in onions cause oxidative harm to the hemoglobin that carries oxygen around the body and damages red blood cells’ membranes, resulting in hemolytic anemia.

-Hemolytic anemia damages the red blood cells so much that they become fragile and burst as they circulate the body.
-Signs of anemia include:
+Hemolytic anemia damages the red blood cells.
+It causes red blood cells to become fragile and burst as they circulate the body.
+Signs of hemolytic anemia include:

 - A fast, weak pulse